trezor/trezor-suite/packages/blockchain-link/README.md

 ## Workers compilation

 Workers are already builded and minified inside `@trezor/blockchain-link/build/` directory.
-However if you want to compile those workers by yourself a few additional packages needs to be added to your project.
-Those dependencies are listed inside [package.json](./package.json) in `workersDependencies` field.

 Then set your project to compile and provide those workers into blockchain-link instance.
 An webpack configuration example using `worker-loader` could be found in [here](./webpack/dev.babel.js)